cyberbotics/webots-doc/guide/controller-programming.md

 }
 ```

-since there was no call to the `wb_robot_step` function between the two sensor readings, the values returned by the sensor cannot have changed in the meantime.
+Since there was no call to the `wb_robot_step` function between the two sensor readings, the values returned by the sensor cannot have changed in the meantime.
 A working version would look like this:

 ```c